chemousesi/chess/README.md

 # chess
-a chess game on terminal made in java as a school assignement
+a chess game on terminal written in java as a school assignement